 - TL;DR: We develop a strategy for pre-training Graph Neural Networks (GNNs) and systematically study its effectiveness on multiple datasets, GNN architectures, and diverse downstream tasks.

-- Abstract: Many domains in machine learning have datasets with a large number of related but different tasks.
-Those domains are challenging because task-specific labels are often scarce and test examples can be distributionally different from examples seen during training.
-An effective solution to these challenges is to pre-train a model on related tasks where data is abundant, and then fine-tune it on a downstream task of interest.
-While pre-training has been effective for improving many language and vision domains, pre-training on graph datasets remains an open question.
-Here, we develop a strategy for pre-training Graph Neural Networks (GNNs).
-Crucial to the success of our strategy is to pre-train an expressive GNN at the level of individual nodes as well as entire graphs.
-We systematically study different pre-training strategies on multiple datasets and find that when ad-hoc strategies are applied, pre-trained GNNs often exhibit negative transfer and perform worse than non-pre-trained GNNs on many downstream tasks.
-In contrast, our proposed strategy is effective and avoids negative transfer across downstream tasks, leading up to 11.7% absolute improvements in ROC-AUC over non-pre-trained models and achieving state of the art performance.
+- Abstract: Many applications of machine learning require a model to make accurate pre-dictions on test examples that are distributionally different from training ones, while task-specific labels are scarce during training.
+An effective approach to this challenge is to pre-train a model on related tasks where data is abundant, and then fine-tune it on a downstream task of interest.
+While pre-training has been effective in many language and vision domains, it remains an open question how to effectively use pre-training on graph datasets.
+In this paper, we develop a new strategy and self-supervised methods for pre-training Graph Neural Networks (GNNs).
+The key to the success of our strategy is to pre-train an expressive GNN at the level of individual nodes as well as entire graphs so that the GNN can learn useful local and global representations simultaneously.
+We systematically study pre-training on multiple graph classification datasets.
+We find that naïve strategies, which pre-train GNNs at the level of either entire graphs or individual nodes, give limited improvement and can even lead to negative transfer on many downstream tasks.
+In contrast, our strategy avoids negative transfer and improves generalization significantly across downstream tasks, leading up to 9.4% absolute improvements in ROC-AUC over non-pre-trained models and achieving state-of-the-art performance for molecular property prediction and protein function prediction.

 - Keywords: Pre-training, Transfer learning, Graph Neural Networks